-4.6.4 Waste disposal
+4.6.5 Waste disposal

 All waste that has been in contact with the individual, including used tissues, and masks if used, should be put in a normal waste bag.
+Tie the bag when it is almost full.
 Double bagging should be used.
+Note the date and time on the bag with a permanent marker when the waste is placed in the bag.
 The waste bag should be kept for 72 hours, then thrown into the normal waste.